python/cpython/Doc/library/exceptions.rst

 .. exception:: StopIteration

-   Raised by an iterator's :meth:`next` method to signal that there are no further values.
+   Raised by an :term:`iterator`\'s :meth:`next` method to signal that there are no further values.
 This is derived from :exc:`Exception` rather than :exc:`StandardError`, since this is not considered an error in its normal application.

    .. versionadded:: 2.2